-13. Address of Facility: ----- --------- ---- -----------

-14. Year it was built:

-15. Is the property on a local or national list and/or registered as a historic property?

-🗆 Yes

-🗆 No

-🗆 Don't Know

-16. Select how your project will serve Low and Moderate Income People (Choose one if applicable):

-□ Benefit to LMI individuals (at least 51% of total beneficiaries of program must be LMI and income information must be gathered from all participants)

-□ Presumed Benefit (all individuals served in the program qualify as low income because of the type of population served, i.e.: Elderly, Severely Disabled Adults, Abused Children, Battered Spouses, Homeless Persons, Illiterate Adults, Persons with AIDS, Migrant Farm Workers.
-Income information does not have to be collected.)

-Benefit to an area that is primarily residential and is located in an eligible census tract (at least 30.34% of residents are LMI).
-See instructions for a list of eligible census tracts.)
-Provide list of census tracts:

-□ Housing units created to benefit LMI individuals or households (every CDBG funded unit must be occupied by and LMI individual or household)

-\Box Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals)

-□ Project serves residents of a NRSA and agency is a certified CBDO.
-Provide name of NRSA:

-□ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
-Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties.

-ADA Rehabilitation of a public facility or public improvement
+13. Address of Facility: 14.
+Year it was built 15.
+Is the property on a local or natio onal list and/or reg stered as a historic property? ☐ Yes □ No ☐ Don't Know 16.
+Select how your project will serve e Low and Modera te Income People (Choose one if app licable): ☐ Benefit to LMI individ income information must of total beneficiaries of program must a all participants) t be LMI and type of population served d, i.e.: Elderly, Sev ons, Illiterate Adult in the program qualify as low income erely Disabled Adults , Abused Childr s , Persons with AIDS, Migrant Farm V en, Battered LMI).
+See instruction ntial and is located in an eligible cens ons for a list of eligible census tracts.) · · · · · · · · · · · · · · · · · · · ☐Housing units created be occupied by and LMI i viduals or households (every CDBG fo unded unit must • . job must be created for every \$35,0 eated must be for LMI individuals) 00 of CDBG ☐ Project serves resident Click here to enter text. ts of a NRSA and a gency is a certified CBDO.
+Provide na me of NRSA: - d Blight on an Area or Spot Basis.
+Must jurisdiction when contract is signed, • ☐ ADA Rehabilitation of a a public facility or public improvement mmercial properties.
+Must be design iness must qualify as low income. ated on a spot